App & Experiment

 - After logging in, fill out our form providing approximate non-binding information about areas in the Bay Area that you might cover.
 This information will not be made public or given to third parties; see our disclaimer.

-- Download our Android NoiseBay app (a link will be provided after login) - it is a stripped down version of the NoiseCapture app: Even after installation, you decide if and when to upload anonymous noise level measurements.
+- Download our Android NoiseBay app (a link will be provided after login).
+Even after installation, you decide if and when to upload anonymous noise level measurements.
 No personal information will be collected.
 Only levels of noise, location, and time, no sound recording and no other sender information will be collected at our server at the University of Geneva, Switzerland (see our disclaimer for further information).

 - There will be different phases of generating noise levels for the map of the Bay Area.
 In some phases, we will invite you to upload measurements at any time you like and at other phases we will try to balance loads by occasionally sending out emails to ask for measurements based on the information provided at registration.
 At no time, we will track the data we receive.
 We will send out emails based on the registration information and the overall quality of results of our noise map.
 You can change or withdraw your non-public registration information at any time.